Black-Eyed Susan Book Award | Summer Reading | Volunteers | Media Aides

 Mrs. Marjorie Veizis, Media Assistant

 Our mission is to ensure that all patrons of the Media Center become independent users of ideas and information.
-We will support the instructional program at DuFief, and foster a love of reading, a love of learning, and help implement research designed to support the curriculum at all grade levels.
+We will support the instructional program at DuFief, foster a love of reading, a love of learning, and help implement research designed to support the curriculum at all grade levels.

 The Media Center is open daily from 8:55 am until 3:25 pm for students.
 There is an open book exchange every morning except Thursdays from 8:55-9:10 with the classroom teacher's permission.
 K-2 has a scheduled book exchange every week.
 3-5 has a scheduled book exchange every other week.